reviewdog/reviewdog/README.md

 $ REVIEWDOG_SKIP_DOGHOUSE=true REVIEWDOG_GITHUB_API_TOKEN="<token>" reviewdog -reporter=github-pr-check
 ```

-## Exit codes
+✅ Exit Codes in Reviewdog
-By default (`-fail-level=none`) reviewdog will return `0` as exit code even if it finds errors.
+By default, when using -fail-level=none, Reviewdog will always return exit code 0, even if it detects issues.
+This means the CI step will pass regardless of the linter results.

+However, you can change this behavior using the -fail-level flag:

+bash
+Copy
+Edit
+-fail-level=[any, info, warning, error]
-reviewdog will exit with code 1 with `-fail-level=[any,info,warning,error]` flag if it finds at least 1 issue with severity greater than or equal to the given level.
+If Reviewdog finds at least one issue with a severity greater than or equal to the specified level, it will exit with code 1 — causing the CI step to fail.

-This can be helpful when you are using it as a step in your CI pipeline and want to mark the step failed if any error found by linter.
+This is especially useful in CI/CD pipelines when you want to automatically block builds or pull requests if certain types of issues are found by linters.

+Example:
+-fail-level=warning → Fails if any warning or error is found.

+-fail-level=error → Fails only on error-level issues.

+-fail-level=any → Fails on any issue (info, warning, or error).

+-fail-level=none (default) → Always exits with code 0, CI step never fails.

 You can also use `-level` flag to configure default report revel.